Christian Friedrich (baseball)

-Christian Louis Patrick Friedrich (born July 8, 1987) is an American professional baseball pitcher who is a free agent.
+Christian Louis Patrick Friedrich (born July 8, 1987) is an American former professional baseball pitcher.
 He made his Major League Baseball (MLB) debut with the Colorado Rockies in 2012 and also played with the San Diego Padres.
 Friedrich also pitched in the KBO League for the NC Dinos.

 Career

 Amateur

 Friedrich attended Loyola Academy in Wilmette, Illinois, and Eastern Kentucky University, where he played for the Eastern Kentucky Colonels baseball team.
 He was named a Baseball America Freshman All-American in 2006.
 In 2007, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
 He was also named a second-team All-American in 2008.

 Colorado Rockies

 Friedrich was drafted by the Colorado Rockies in the first round, with the 25th overall selection, of the 2008 Major League Baseball Draft.
 Baseball America ranked Friedrich as the #95 best prospect in baseball prior to the 2009 season and the 33rd best prior to the 2010 season.

 The Rockies added Friedrich to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.
 He was called up on May 7, 2012, to make his major league debut against the San Diego Padres on May 9, 2012.
 On August 3, it was announced that an MRI revealed a stress fracture in his lower back, ending his season.
-Friedrich was 5-8 with a 6.17 earned run average in 16 starts, and had 74 strikeouts in 84 2/3 innings.
+Friedrich was 5–8 with a 6.17 earned run average in 16 starts, and had 74 strikeouts in 84 2/3 innings.

 Colorado designated Friedrich for assignment on January 28, 2016.
 He was claimed by the Los Angeles Angels of Anaheim on February 5.

 On February 19, the claim was reversed, and Friedrich was sent back to the Rockies.